EA Sports: PlayStation Home

 On August 2, 2011, EA Sports launched the EA Sports Season Ticket subscription service.
 It was discontinued in 2015 and it was replaced with the similar EA Access service.

+Technology

 Franchises

 Most EA Sports games are distinguished by year, as most games are released on a yearly basis.
 Nevertheless, as EA Sports is the leading purchaser of official licenses, it is not uncommon that in a short span several games of the same sport but with different licenses are released: FIFA: Road to World Cup 98 was shortly followed by World Cup 98, all in the wake of FIFA Soccer Manager in 1997 (as EA has owned the license for the FIFA World Cup, which happens regularly in four-year intervals, since 1998), and college football and basketball games are released that are based on Madden NFL and NBA Live, respectively.